catseye/Castile/README.markdown

 Unlike most of my programming languages, there is nothing that could really be described as innovative or experimental or even particularly unusual about Castile.
+It is not a particularly comfortable programming experience, often forcing the programmer to be explicit and verbose.
 It is influenced by:

 *   **C**: Most of Castile's syntax follows C, but it is generally more permissive (semicolons are optional, types of local variables and return